 18 Pochemuchka (Russian): A person who asks a lot of questions.
 (Four year-old child)

 19 Schadenfreude (German): Pleasure derived from someone else’s pain.
-(I know a couple of people who experience this.
-They also happen to be German.)
+(I know a couple of trolls who experience this.)

 20 Sgiomlaireachd (Scottish Gaelic): When people interrupt you at mealtime.

 21 Sgriob (Gaelic): The itchiness that overcomes the upper lip just before taking a sip of whisky.